 City of Sevierville residents and businesses who pay for curbside garbage collection receive the following services:

-- Brush Collection - Generally occurs once every 2 weeks (no particular scheduled day).
+- Brush Collection - Generally occurs once a month.

 You can help us by following the 95-gallon container guidelines listed below: